“And He was giving them a parable to show that at all times they ought to pray and not faint” (Luke 18:1).

 I read of our Lord taking the little children up into His arms and blessing them (Matthew 19:13-15 and Mark 10:16) and my heart says, “I’m one of your children, Lord.
 Take me into your arms and bless me, too.”

-I hope that answers her question.
-The little exercise of listing these reasons I pray has helped me.
+I hope that answers my friend’s question.
+The little exercise of listing these reasons I pray was a blessing to me.

 No one should think on reading this that Joe knows anything about prayer.
 I do not.
 My prayers are like the babbling of an infant who has not learned to speak yet.
 The Holy Spirit picks up the slack and interprets my prayers in Heaven, making them make sense.
 And for that I am eternally grateful.